-What truly happened with Minnesota’s gun permit?
+20. What truly happened with Minnesota’s gun permit?

-Warned about my blindness by the very same NRA instructor who certified my shooting ability to complete the permit process, the Sheriff at the center of the denial refused to sign off on his part of the gun permit.
+Warned about my blindness by the very same NRA instructor who certified my shooting ability to complete the permit process, the sheriff at the center of the denial refused to sign off on his part of the gun permit.
 This forced the issue into the courts.
 I then turned to various organizations for help with legal representation in this matter.
 Needless to say, the topic of a blind person being included in the Bill of Rights was just too hot for anyone to handle.
 Therefore, I was forced to represent myself in court, loosing most of my basic American rights in the process, the right to bear arms and the right to a fare trial among others.

-Have you actually carried over there anyway?
+21. Have you actually carried over there anyway?

 Yes, for years now I’ve used my Utah permit to legally do what that ruling said I couldn’t.
 And with a clean record of carrying in that same sheriff’s jurisdiction, I further prove the absurdity of the whole fiasco.

-Can I have a gun for home defense being blind?
+23. Can I have a gun for home defense being blind?

-Can you describe how a blind person can hit targets at the range?
+24. Can you describe how a blind person can hit targets at the range?

-A blind shooter can locate a target quickly by Listening for a beacon.
+First let me begin by saying that, although I have privately mentored other blind people around the nation, whose stories and mannerisms match well with firearms, whether that be for target shooting, hunting, or even obtaining their own concealed weapons permits, I maintain to them that they should keep such aspirations to themselves for their own safety, given the current political climate.
+That said, a blind shooter can locate a target quickly by Listening for a beacon.
 The best thing for me is a series of slow rhythmic beeps such as a smoke detector taped to the target, but anything will do as long as its tone is not overwhelming with a lot of echoing feedback.
 Measure the pulses in each ear and focus until the sound is equal in both ears.
 This means that the beacon is centered with your nose.

 Square your shoulders and memorize where your body is when the desired frequency comes to the center.